Sandbox Training environment — real customers aren't contacted and payments aren't charged. Reset Weekly

 Reports library

-ResortStrata ships with four pre-built reports covering the operational and financial questions most resort teams need to answer routinely.
-Every report has an on-screen view with filter form and summary KPIs, plus one-click CSV export that streams the underlying rows for use in spreadsheets or finance software.
+ResortStrata ships with five pre-built reports covering the operational and financial questions most resort teams need to answer routinely.
+Four — occupancy, aged receivables, maintenance, and fee collection — have an on-screen view with filter form and summary KPIs plus one-click CSV export; the fifth is a direct accounting CSV export for your finance software.

 Occupancy by resort / period